OpenThePaths2026

 Venue:

-Bill & Melinda Gates Center for Computer Science & Engineering, Zillow Commons (4th floor)
+Bill & Melinda Gates Center for Computer Science & Engineering, Zillow Commons (4th floor) (link for accessibility information)

 University of Washington, 3800 E Stevens Way NE, Seattle, WA 98195